Iceland–Norway relations

-Both countries are full members of Council of Europe, Nordic Council, NATO, Council of the Baltic Sea States, and the European Free Trade Association.
+Both countries are full members of Council of Europe, Nordic Council, NATO, Joint Expeditionary Force, Council of the Baltic Sea States, and the European Free Trade Association.

 Early history

 Iceland was settled in medieval times, mainly by Norwegians accompanied by Celtic slaves.
-Ingólfr Arnarson the first settler arrived in 874 with most settlers coming between 880-910~.
+Ingólfr Arnarson the first settler arrived in 874 with most settlers coming between 880 and 910~.
 Iceland and Norway formed a common Norse cultural area in the North Sea, and much of Norway's history was chronicled by Icelandic writer Snorri Sturluson.
 Iceland was brought under Norwegian rule around 1262.
 This lasted until the formation of the Kalmar Union in 1380, which united the three kingdoms of Denmark, Norway (with Iceland, Greenland, Faroe Islands, Shetland and Orkney), and Sweden (including some of Finland) under a single monarch.
 The Kalmar union broke apart when the Lutheran Reformation became predominant, a union of the three Swedish crowns split apart from the Danish crown that continued to rule Norway, and Iceland, having hegemony over the North Sea.
 Norway gained independence from the so-called union, to some degree in 1814, whereas Iceland remained a colony until 1944.
 Greenland is still a Danish possession.